 Making Personal Contacts in College Admission

-Original post made by Elizabeth LaScala on Nov 29, 2010
+Original post made by Elizabeth LaScala, another community, on Nov 29, 2010

 There are many ways to demonstrate personal interest in a college.
 You can email or call the undergraduate admissions department and find out the name and contact information of your regional representative.
 Contact him or her directly and indicate your interest in applying.
 Ask to be placed on the mailing list.
 The overwhelming majority of colleges hire regional representatives to cover specific regions of the US.
 Each individual has responsibility for a particular state/region and he or she sets up visits to each high school in the region, usually hosted by the high school’s college and career counselor or other administrator.
 A high school typically announces the dates and times of these visits on their website, in the school bulletin, and posts hard copies in the school counseling office or main office.